Popular Hudson Valley Record Store Hosting Massive 420 Event

 Rock Fantasy Record Store Day 420 Weekend

 A massive weekend of fun is planned in conjunction with this year's April Record Store Day as Rock Fantasy and Quinnz Pinz will be teaming up for what is sure to be an amazing weekend.
-The Rock Fantasy Record Store Day 420 Weekend kicks off on Friday, April 19 at Quinnz Pinz with Gratefully Yours (Grateful Dead tribute) performing at 8pm.
+The Rock Fantasy Record Store Day 420 Weekend kicks off on Friday, April 19 at Quinnz Pinz with Gratefully Yours (Grateful Dead tribute) performing at 8 pm.

 On Saturday, April 20, the Record Store Day celebration will take place at Rock Fantasy with special deals.
 Buy RSD titles, and get 10% off all smoke shop items and used vinyl.
-Then its back to Quinnz Saturday night for Psycho Circus NYC (Kiss tribute) at 9pm.
+Then it's back to Quinnz Saturday night for Psycho Circus NYC (Kiss tribute) at 9 pm.

 Where Are the Independent Record Stores in the Hudson Valley?